ZcashFoundation/libbolt/README.md

 The libbolt library is a proof of concept implementation that relies on experimental libraries and dependencies at the moment.
 It is not suitable for production software yet.

+# NOTE

+Active development of libbolt is ongoing at [Bolt Labs, Inc](https://github.com/boltlabs-inc/libbolt) to instantiate on a cryptocurrency.
+Will submit pull requests periodically to this repo when new features are complete.

 # Dependencies

 * secp256k1